mfaani/mfaani/content/posts/interviewing/how-to-think-recursively-part2.md

 Because we added this cleanliness, we can identify something that can be improved.

 The highlighted lines have overlapping logic.
 We can combine them into `if openedCount > num`.
-Just try out the numbers in an example and you'll see.
+That's because the `openedCount > num` is enough of a limiting factor and it won't ever allow us to go beyond the max open.

+> The other to think about this is the number of conditions needed.
+We only need to make sure:
+> - We don't open more than the expected count.
+> - We don't close more than we've opened.
+>
+> Two conditions should require only two `if` clauses...

 ## Cleanest Solution - removing extra check